How Much Does It Cost To Build A Log Cabin? Full Breakdown

 If you have purchased an old cabin, which requires restoration, or a piece of land with previous occupancy, then speak to the previous owner.
 There is a chance utilities and services may already be installed.

-If the utilities are already installed then you will just be required to pay a service connection fee – this will be around $500.
+If the utilities are already installed then you will just be required to pay a service connection fee – this will be around $500, depending on which municipality you’re in.

 Installing utilities and services requires lots of groundwork, typically trenches to lay the piping, so it’s worth getting a builder and surveyor on-site early to assess the work required.